What flood insurance covers

 - Window blinds

-- Carpets not included in building coverage (carpet installed over wood floors, etc.)
+- Carpets not included in building coverage (e.g., carpet installed over wood floors)

-- Additional living expenses, such as temporary housing, while the building is being repaired or is unable to be occupied
+- Temporary housing and additional living expenses incurred while the building is being repaired or is unable to be occupied

 - Financial losses caused by business interruption

 - Currency, precious metals, stock certificates and other valuable papers

 - Cars and most self-propelled vehicles, including their parts